gabe565/ascii-movie/docs/ascii-movie_play.md

 ### Options

 ```
+      --file string   Movie file path.
+If left blank, Star Wars will be played.
   -h, --help          help for play
       --speed float   Playback speed multiplier.
 Must be greater than 0. (default 1)
 ```